Harry84/DevOps-Core-Fundamental-Project/README.md

 ### Possible Future Development

 * It would be ideal to add a login system and levels of permission for various aspects of functionality.
-Students shouldn't be able to delete records for example.
+Students shouldn't be able to delete records other than their own for example.

 * I would also like to add a random sorting hat option or even a short questionnaire type form which would then assign users based on their answers.
 More info could be added such as student owl names, photos, classes.